dictyBase/Migration/Literature-annotations.md

 In fact, any of the popular export format would be acceptable. __Completed__

 #### Export all pubmed entries(7419 July 16th)
-* Check the entire export by importing them in jabref, mendeley and zotero etc.
+* Check the entire export by importing them in jabref, mendeley and zotero etc. __Completed__
-  Skip duplicates, however keep a note about them. __Completed__

 ```perl
 $_> modware-export chadopub2bib [--options]
 ```
+* Parse the bib entries and add timestamp from the database.

-* Export records for other genomes. __Completed__
+* Export records for other genomes.
+They don't have timestamps. __Completed__

    Here we get a list of unique pubmed ids from dictygenomes database and then convert them into bibtex.